lumeland/lume.land/docs/core/multiple-pages.md

 ```

 In this example, we use a database to get all articles and a generator to
 generate a new page per article.
-Every yielded article contains the url and
+Each yielded article contains the url and other
-other properties you like (title, category, tag, body etc).
+properties you like (title, category, tag, body etc).
 We are exporting the
 `layout` value so all pages will use the same layout to be rendered.

 Other common use case is for pagination.
 Go to